Titian 1-The Penitent Magdalene. Tiziano Vecelli-Giovanni Bellini

 In 1538 Titian creates Venus of Urbino one of the numerous paintings of a female nude depicting his ideal of female beauty.

-The Venetian Government become dissatisfied with Titian as they feel he is neglectful of the on going work for the ducal palace.
+The Venetian Government become dissatisfied with Titian as they feel he is neglectful of the ongoing work for the ducal palace.
 He is ordered to refund the money he had received when he was unemployed and another artist by the name of Pordenone is installed in his place.
 Pordenone dies soon after and Titian is reinstated.
-Around this time his position and worldly success is equal only to that of Raphael, Michelangelo, and at a later date Rubens.
+Around this time his position and worldly success are equal only to that of Raphael, Michelangelo, and at a later date Rubens.

 In 1540 his work became more heavily influenced by the Mannerism of central and north Italy.
 He received a pension from D' Avalos, marquis del Vasto, and an annuity of 200 crowns (which was afterwards doubled) from Charles V on the treasury of Milan.
 Another source of profit was a contract obtained in 1542 for supplying grain to Cadore, where he visited almost every year and where he was both generous and influential.